clara-pu/image-caption-SNS/README.md

 We run `apify-scrape.py` to collect posts from Instagram associated with specific hashtags.
 We downloaded 3822 pictures (saved in `images/`) and their hashtags (saved in `tags.pickle`), which are connected by post ID.

 2. Model construction \
 We train two models, K-dimensional tree (`model_kdtree.py`) and logistic regression (`model_logreg.py`), for hashtag prediction.
-We use techniques in image classification and natural language processing.
+We use techniques for image classification and natural language processing.
+The output of each program is the overall prediction accuracy on the test dataset.
+The function defined at last is for a single prediction in user interface.

 3. User Interface \
 We built a UI with Python Flask and all associated files are in the UI folder.
 Demo video is the `demo_video_480p.mov` file.
 Due to the limitation on file size (25MB) on GitHub, we also shared a clearer version (2KB) via email.